Village Craft and Candle

 -

-× Products were placed on pages where they logically didn't belong, causing confusing and making product more difficult to find.
+× Products were on category pages where they logically didn't belong, causing confusion and making product more difficult to find.

-Products should live on pages that they fall into categorically.
+Products should only live on pages that they fall into categorically.

 -

-× A lack of page naming convention made navigation confusing.
-The Supplies category in the navigation linked to a page titled Candle Molds and Accessories, which contains a random selection of wick related products, but no molds or accessories.
+× Inconsistency in page naming and lack of convention made navigation confusing.
+The Supplies category in the navigation linked to a page titled Candle Molds and Accessories, which contained wick-related products, but no molds or accessories.
 Additionally, breadcrumb trails appeared at random on some pages but not others.

 Page titles should match the copy in the link the user used to arrive there, product should relate to the page title and breadcrumb trails should match the journey the user took to get there.